MIT-Future-of-Data-Initiative/otrace-service/README.md

 ## Implementations

-The `backend` folder contains the source code for the earlier iterations of the OTrace protocol.
+The `backend` folder contains the API source code for the earlier iterations of the OTrace protocol.
 Refer to the `README.md` within the `backend` folder for further details.
-The `backend_v0_5` folder contains the source code for the current iteration of the OTrace protocol.
+The `backend_v0_5` folder contains the API source code for the current iteration of the OTrace protocol.
 Refer to the `README.md` within the `backend_v0_5` folder for further details.
+The `frontend` folder contains the source code for the model web application for end-users of OTrace.
+Refer to the `README.md` within the `frontend` folder for further details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>